 - The Contact Pros ranked 2nd out of 20!

 The Contact Pros are available in the following sizes.

 |Size||Fits Men’s US Boot Sizes||Euro Boot Sizes||UK Boot Sizes|

 |Large||10.0 & up||43.0 & up||9.0 & up|

-Note that prior to this year Union used to size by the sizes S/M, M/L and L/XL but for the 2016-17 season they sizing using S, M & L. If you are looking at 2016 or earlier models the sizing will be labelled differently.
+Note that prior to 2017 Union used to size by the sizes S/M, M/L and L/XL but for the 2016-17 season and since, they are sizing using S, M & L. If you are looking at 2016 or earlier models the sizing will be labelled differently.

 - S/M is now S

 - M/L is now M; and